 In 2019, River Network established the Emerging Leader award, inspired by former River Network board member Leslie Lowe, whose generous spirit and encouragement of emerging leaders provided a vision for how River Network’s efforts could extend into a wider array of communities.
-The award has two primary purposes.
-One is to provide early-career recognition and acknowledgement to an individual who shows promise, knowing that this can help them expand their aspirations, gain confidence, and widen their network.
-Additionally, this award provides a path to expand the community of people who work on water issues by recognizing and lifting up those individuals who are working at the juncture of water and justice.
+The award has two primary purposes: to provide early-career recognition and acknowledgment to an individual who shows promise, knowing that this can help them expand their aspirations, gain confidence, and widen their network; and to provide a path to expand the community of people who work on water issues by recognizing and lifting up those individuals who are working at the juncture of water and justice.

-- Early in professional career (10 years or less).
+- Early in their professional career (10 years or less),

 The Emerging Leader Award recipient will be honored at a celebratory reception during River Network’s annual conference, River Rally.
-As part of this recognition, River Network will provide financial assistance to cover travel, lodging, and registration expenses to support the recipient’s attendance at River Rally 2020, with the hope that the awardee will participate in the entire conference.
-Additionally, River Network will provide a small honorarium, to encourage the recipient to share their perspectives, knowledge, and insights with our national audience through blogging, webinars, and presentation opportunities based on their interests and availability until the next River Rally.
+As part of this recognition, River Network will provide financial assistance to cover travel, lodging, and registration expenses to support the recipient’s attendance at River Rally, with the hope that the awardee will participate in the entire conference.
+Additionally, River Network will provide a small honorarium to encourage the recipient to share their perspective, knowledge, and insights with our national audience through blogging, webinars, presentation opportunities, and other outreach tools based on their interests and availability in their award year.

 Self-Nomination Application Process

 The self-nomination process takes place within the River Rally registration form.
 Be sure to check “Yes” in response to the question, “Do you want to self-nominate for the Emerging Leader award?” on the first page of River Rally registration.

 The self-nomination section within River Rally registration consists of three essay questions that will give you an opportunity to demonstrate your qualifications and outline examples of your work at the intersection of social justice and water:

 - How do you currently inspire, energize, and support others to make a difference?